jonikorpi/jonikorpi-v8/source/posts/2013-01-28-list-of-issues.md

 - Chrome on Android won't scroll horizontally.
 - Windows Phone 7 scrolls horizontally without inertia.
-- Sony X10 Mini won't scroll horizontally.
+- Android 1.6–2.3 browsers won't scroll horizontally.

 Using just `overflow:auto` on a container:

 - All iOS devices and Nokia N9 require two fingers to scroll horizontally.
 - Windows Phone 7 scrolls horizontally without inertia.
-- Sony X10 Mini won't scroll horizontally.
+- Android 1.6–2.3 browsers won't scroll horizontally.

 If you run into any issues not listed here, please [tweet at me](http://twitter.com/jonikorpi/).